nodecopter/nodecopter.com/organizing.md

 **Total:** 5600 USD (hard costs) + 990 USD (15% overhead) = **6590 USD**

-This is just an example, but **2500 USD - 10000 USD** is a reasonable ball bark for most nodecopter events.
+This is just an example, but **2500 USD - 10000 USD** is a reasonable ball bark for most NodeCopter events.

 But don't be scared, just read the [financing](#financing) part of this page to see how you can pull this off.